 In order to ensure all criminal activity is disclosed, the Clery Act requires Hill College to identify individuals and organizations to which crimes may be reported as a result of their position with Hill College.
 These individuals and organizations are called Campus Security Authorities (CSAs).

-The following individuals and organizations have been identified as CSAs.
+The following individuals and organizations have been identified as CSAs:

-- Members of Hill College Security
+- Members of the Hill College Department of Campus Safety.

 The following individuals are not considered CSAs: A faculty member who does not have any responsibility for students and campus activity beyond the classroom; clerical or cafeteria staff; facilities or maintenance staff; any support position that does not have significant responsibility for students and campus activities.